-Anna Williams is a certified mediator of the Montana Mediation Association.
+Anna Williams is a certified mediator Family Designation with the Montana Mediation Association.
 She has successfully completed advanced curriculum that includes significant qualifying experience.
 She is a recognized expert in dispute resolution.

 Anna Williams Law, PLLC offers alternative dispute resolution services in the form of mediation and the traditional settlement conference.
 Both mediations and settlement conferences are processes by which the parties engage a third party to help resolve their dispute.
 In mediation, that third party is called the mediator.
 In a settlement conference, that third party is called the settlement master or the neutral.
 In general, mediation and settlement conference proceedings are confidential.